aimux docs

 Guides

-Session picker, project-bound sessions, persistence, reorder, and reconnect behavior.
+Workspace picker, project-bound workspaces, persistence, reorder, and reconnect behavior.

-Sessions are the top-level workspace concept in aimux.
+Workspaces are the top-level user-facing concept in aimux.

 • a name